 Applications are reviewed on a rolling basis.
 The Admissions Committee reserves the right to determine, in its sole judgment, whether an applicant is a suitable candidate for a specific degree program or for the vocation that the program represents.
 International student applications are due by March 1st.

-The priority application deadline for general scholarship consideration is February 1st of each year.
+The application deadline for Plus Scholarship consideration is March 1st of each year.
 There is no separate scholarship application.